xin-hedera/hedera-mirror-node/docs/installation.md

 ### Configuration

-Before starting, [configure](configuration.md) the application by updating the [application.yml](/application.yml) file with the desired custom values.
+Before starting, [configure](configuration.md) the application by updating the inline configuration at `configs.app-config.content` within the `docker-compose.yml` file with the desired custom values.
 This file is passed to Docker Compose and allows customized configuration for each of the mirror node components.
 The `application.yml` file contents represent the minimal set of fields required to configure requester pays and must be uncommented and filled in.

 ### Starting